Bharath-Dubbaka/reactJsTodoApp/todoapp/README.md

 About: this was my first TodoApp in react..
-I forgot to add the Delete function in Excitment maybe
+I forgot to add the Delete function in excitment of my first project.

 ..